A simple idea turned out to be surprisingly effective—and the story might hold a lesson for the home care industry at large.

 The Home Care Industry’s Lowest Score

+Our employees aren’t the only ones who appreciate a good dinosaur now and again.
 At Home Care Pulse, we survey thousands of clients and caregivers each month.
-One of the most frequent comments we hear from caregivers is that caregivers want more simple recognition for their efforts.
+One of the most frequent comments we hear from caregivers is that they want more appreciation for their efforts.

 In fact, in the 2018 Home Care Benchmarking Study, recognition was the industry’s lowest caregiver satisfaction score.
 We’ll see whether this has improved when the 2019 Home Care Benchmarking Study comes out in a few months—but for now, it’s safe to say that there’s a lot of room for improvement in this area.